fdehnbostel/bbbPythoN/README.md

 Function ProdFP() produces the aforementioned fingerprints and accepts either a single SMILES string, a .csv<br/> file containing SMILES strings and their corresponding IDs, or a .sdf file containing molecules and their<br/>
 corresponding IDs.
 In both the latter cases activities can be supplied as well.<br/>
+ProdFP() returns a pandas Dataframe holding the descriptors the fingerprints are based on, the fingerprints<br/>
+as well as the corresponding IDs and activities.<br/>
 ProdFP() has the following keyword parameters:<br/>
 \
 *smiles*:<br/>